 In addition, certain sod varieties need less water to thrive and reduce the demand on our water resources.

-In your quest to have the perfect lawn, there are a few things you can do to increase your green footprint by using fewer chemicals and simultaneously cultivate a beautiful yard:
+In your quest to have the perfect lawn, there are several things you can do to increase your green footprint by using fewer chemicals and simultaneously cultivate a beautiful yard.

-- Select high quality sod.
-Healthy, vigorous grass inherently resists weeds and pests, helping eliminate the need for herbicides and pesticides;
+Healthy, vigorous grass inherently resists weeds and pests, helping eliminate the need for herbicides and pesticides.

 With a few easy steps, you can go all-natural in your yard this year.
 In addition to taking pride in your organic lawn, you can rest assured that your naturally green lawn is safe and healthy for your family, pets and planet.
 Happy Earth Day!